As sales of your product accumulate you build up a balance on Paddle which is then paid out when it reaches a threshold (read more about that here).

 A ‘Reverse Invoice’ is a document we automatically generate and provide you with, that acts as an invoice from you to Paddle for the amount of your payout.
 You will receive one or two of these invoices depending on the territories your products are sold into.
 That’s a lot easier for accounting purposes than dealing with thousands of receipts and invoices!
 Each month whenever you receive a payout you will be sent one or both of the following:

 The remittance advice document displays the amount paid out across both of the above ‘reverse invoices’, so you have a single document that clearly confirms the total amount paid out.

-If you only have revenue from either the US or the ROW, and therefore only receive one of the ‘reverse invoices’, you still receive this admittance advice document.
+If you only have revenue from either the US or the RoW, and therefore only receive one of the ‘reverse invoice’, you will still receive the remittance advice document.